When to Start Music Lessons:

 Most elementary schools provide an opportunity for children in Grades 3 and up to begin taking group lessons in school on all instruments except the piano.
 This gives them the opportunity to participate in a band or orchestra at school with their friends, an experience that is often remembered vividly into adulthood.
 The only drawback that comes from these types of group lessons is that children needing extra help on their instrument are sometimes too timid to ask for it, or the instructor’s schedule does not allow for extra time spent with students, which can lead to discouragement.
 Outside private lessons on your child’s instrument are a wonderful way to reinforce what they are doing at school, and also help them to exceed what the other children in their group class are doing.
 This can pave the way for the child’s inclusion in solo festivals offered by the State or County.

-After deciding that learning an instrument is right for your child, the next immediate question is: “How do I get them practice now that we’ve taken the plunge?”
+After deciding when to start music lessons, the next immediate question is: “How do I get them practice now that we’ve taken the plunge?”
 You know your child best.
 It may take some time to find the best way to accomplish practicing.
 Most children, especially at first, need some kind of external incentive.
 Try different ideas, such as a reward chart that enables them to receive something at the end of the week for their efforts — like a new book, 15 extra minutes to play a video game, or a trip out for ice cream.
 I have many ideas listed in my article “Mom, I Don’t WANT to Practice” here on KidsOutAndAbout.com.

 Parents considering enrolling their child in lessons should realize that it is important to help your child develop a sense of commitment to learning the instrument.
 While I don’t believe in music becoming a torturous experience, I DO believe that it’s important to not allow kids to “hop” from one activity to the next without ever completing anything.
 For example, if you have committed to a class for 10 weeks, your child needs to understand that the commitment should be carried through.
 If they have committed to lessons for a calendar school year, express to them that it is important to complete the year; as the year draws to a close, you can start discussing their interest in other areas or another instrument.
 Tell them although that you do require them to continue to do their best; if you see that they are making a consistent effort, you are more than willing to allow them to try something else once this commitment is completed.
 This lesson is not only important in music education, but is a crucial life skill, and this provides a good opportunity to acquire it early.